Atopic dermatitis is a long-term (chronic) skin disorder that involves scaly and itchy rashes. It is also called eczema.

 Exams and Tests

-The health care provider will give you an exam and look at your skin.
-A physical exam will be done.
+Your health care provider will look at your skin and do a physical exam.
 You may need a skin biopsy to confirm the diagnosis or rule out other causes of dry, itchy skin.

 Allergy skin testing may be helpful for people with: